-Then there is this interesting dynamic with startups that if it got a known investor to participate first, and that investor participated at a valuation cap of $60 million, the next investor would want to invest knowing that the startup went into the Y-Combinator and a known investor participated in the round.
-The new investor is betting not just on the startup and its team, but also on the Y-Combinator and the existing known investor.
+Then there is this interesting dynamic with startups that if they get a known investor to participate in a funding round, and that investor participated at a valuation cap of $60 million, the next investor would want to invest knowing that the startup went into the Y-Combinator and a known investor participated in the round.
+The new investor is betting not just on the startup and its team, but also on the YCombinator and the existing known investor.

-The startup this time can negotiate by allowing the second investor to participate at a higher valuation cap.
+The startup can this time allow the second investor to participate in the round and negotiate a higher valuation cap.
 So the second investor would come at a higher valuation cap of let’s say $75 million.
-The price for the second investor is higher because if the startup gets a valuation of $80 million in the priced round, the investor that participated at $75 million valuation cap gets his shares converted at a price that would be higher than the investor who invested at $60 million cap.
+The price for the second investor is higher.
+If the startup gets a valuation of $80 million in the priced round, the investor that participated at a $75 million valuation cap gets his shares converted at a price that would be higher than the investor who invested at a $60 million cap.
 The first investor is converting at a better rate than the second investor.

 Because such deals are rare, investors would not want to miss out.
-The valuation cap goes up, and the market value of the startup in terms of the price it was able to fetch from an investor also goes up, but in reality, the actual valuation of the company still remains undiscovered.
+The valuation cap and the market value of the startup in terms of the price it was able to fetch from an investor go up, but in reality, the actual valuation of the company still remains undiscovered.